Demons (James Morrison song)

 "Demons" is a song by English recording artist James Morrison.
-It was written by Morrison along with Mima Stilwell and James Elliott for his fourth studio album Higher Than Here (2015).
+It was written by Morrison along with Mima Stilwell and Jim Eliot for his fourth studio album Higher Than Here (2015).

 Music video

 The music video for the song begins with Morrison singing while lying on his back on a street in a London with a location identifiable as Choumet Road Peckham.
 A few seconds later, he gets up and continues singing while walking towards Bellenden Road, visiting The Victoria Inn on the corner of Choumet Road and Bellenden Road.
 He sees various people during his walk, each of them being manipulated by a doppelgänger of themselves with "demonic" white eyes.
 Midway through the video, it is revealed that Morrison was the victim of a hit-and-run car accident, implying that the protagonist is actually Morrison's ghost.
 In the last scene, Morrison returns to his unconscious self, still lying on the street and being resuscitated, and kneels down behind him.
 When he looks back up, his eyes have become demonic and he makes a "shhh!" sign.

 The location of the incident is identifiable by a red dot on a hand-drawn map in chalk on the blackboard on the wall of the bar in The Victoria Inn.

 The seven deadly sins appear throughout the video, spelt out in various ways: